iburskiy/cosmetology/README.md

 It produced .github/workflows/static.yml in the project asked to commit it right into Github web interface.
 I changed the following line: path: `'./dist'` to make Github take static content from dist folder.
 Then I pulled the change in IDE.
 Then after each commit I could see that a new workflow (or build) appears in my project in `Actions` tab of the project in Github.

+## Rendering Header and Footer with JS
+Templates for Header and Footer are placed in JS.
+They replace placeholders in HTML such as <!--header--> and <!--footer-->.
+Logo is inner part of Header and Footer and its placeholder <!--logo--> is also replaced with Logo HTML template while rendering.
+In this way we have Logo, Header and Footer in one place without any repeat.